cloudtrax/docs/api/README.md

 endpoints | description
 ---- | -----
 [Account Management](account_management.md) | Create new user accounts, log in users with username and password, provide embedded web access to CloudTrax visuals, and manage service agreements
-[Network Management](network_management.md) | Create, list, and delete networks [Node Management](node_management.md) | Create, list, update, delete, and test for characteristics of Access Points (also called nodes)
+[Client Management](client_management.md) | Block and edit clients [Network Management](network_management.md) | Create, list, and delete networks [Node Management](node_management.md) | Create, list, update, delete, and test for characteristics of Access Points (also called nodes)
  [History](history.md) | View traffic statistics in a given domain over a time span [Site Survey](site_survey.md) | Scan Access Points in a network for neighboring Access Points [Time](time.md) | Synchronize time against the API server

 In order to use the facilities of the API, you'll need to have the API keys relevant to your account and/or network(s).
 See [Retrieving API Keys](#getting_keys) for more information about this.

  <a name="intro"></a>
 ### Introduction

 The CloudTrax API is [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer).
 It uses the HTTP methods (or *verbs*), GET, POST, PUT, and DELETE, to retrieve, create, update, and delete,  respectively, CloudTrax-based *resources*.
 The resources themselves, as well as the operations performed on them, are specified in RESTful fashion by the *path* component of the URL that addresses the CloudTrax API server.

 Because the API is RESTful, it's the combination of HTTP method plus path that fully specifies, or describes, an API *endpoint* or call.
 For example, the endpoint that's described in this documentation as: